 Back outside, my tailor is still waiting for me.
 A street further, we reach the workshop.
 First, he shows me several models of pants and shirts.
 Later I have to choose the fabrics to use, and then my dimensions are taken.
 After that, the inevitable price tag follows.
 I had announced in advance that I have a look, but would not necessarily buy.
 The total amount of 1300 rupees – for a cotton shirt and tailor-made pants, I think that is too expensive.
 Against my will, I still compete for 1000 rupees.

 Need to be stronger against the sellers

 The sellers – already four of them are standing around me – want an advance payment of 600 rupees, and the remaining amount will be collected tomorrow.
-I keep doubting; for that amount, I can also buy some quality pants and a shirt at home.
-I get rid of it by saying that I do not like the deal.
+For that amount, I can also buy some quality pants and a shirt at home.
+I reply that I do not like the deal.
 So I grab my backpack and rush outside.
 To my surprise, they do not follow me.
-This was on the verge, I suspect.
 I must put up a little stronger from now on against these guides, sellers, and the like.
 Back at the hotel, I first take a shower and then have a light meal again.
 My stomach keeps protesting.
 Hopefully, things will go better tomorrow because I actually like Madurai.